Machine translation

 Rule-based machine translation tools

-The earliest form of machine translation, rule-based MT, relied on a large, predefined set of linguistic rules that helped the software transfer the meaning of a text between languages.
-It had overall low quality, and it required adding languages manually as well as a significant amount of machine translation post-editing.
+The earliest form of machine translation developed in the 1960s, rule-based MT (RBMT), relied on a large, predefined set of linguistic rules that helped the software transfer the meaning of a text between languages.
+It had overall low quality, and it required adding language rules manually, requiring a significant amount of machine translation post-editing.

 Statistical machine translation engines

-Statistical MT builds a statistical model of the relationships between words, phrases, and sentences in a given text.
+Statistical MT (SMT), pioneered in the 1990s, builds a statistical model of the relationships between words, phrases, and sentences in a given text.
 It applies the model to a second language to convert those elements to the new language.
 Thereby, it improves on rule-based MT but shares many of the same issues.

 Neural machine translation systems

-Ever since Google brought about the “MT neural revolution” in 2016, machine translation output has significantly improved when it comes to quality, consistency, and productivity.
-Thanks to neural machine translation (NMT), algorithms are now able to generate such accurate translations that they are beyond just “good enough.”
+Ever since Google brought about the “MT neural revolution” in 2016, machine translation output has significantly improved in quality, consistency, and productivity gains.
+Thanks to neural machine translation (NMT), algorithms are now able to generate such accurate translations that they are beyond just “good enough,” in many cases reaching human parity in translation.

 Neural machine translation software employs artificial neural networks to process and translate text by learning from extensive multilingual datasets.
 Most of today’s MT software providers rely on neural MT since it offers more nuanced translations and the flexibility to add new language pairs, enabling them to learn and improve with increased usage.